Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Experiments

-Beyond examining receptive fields, we visualized the relationship between the latent codes that a trained MPC circuit (MPC-st4) produced on both MNIST and K-MNIST's test-sets.
-The results of this qualitative analysis used t-SNE \cite{van2008visualizing} to visualize the latent codes formed with respect to the test-set samples and is presented in Figure \ref{fig:latent_viz}.
-Notice that, despite never having access to the labels nor using any kind of supervisory signal, the MPC codes for MNIST tend to cluster rather well (albeit a bit noisily in some spots), yielding ten distinct major representational groupings with each corresponding to a different digit (labels were only used to color the t-SNE mapped latent code points in the t-SNE figure).
+Beyond examining receptive fields, we visualized the relationship between the latent codes that a trained MPC circuit (MPC-epi) produced across various test-sets.
+The results of this qualitative analysis used t-SNE \cite{van2008visualizing} to visualize the latent codes formed with respect to the test-set samples; the results of this visualization is presented in Figure \ref{fig:latent_viz}.
+Notice that, despite never having access to the labels nor using any kind of supervisory signal, the MPC codes for MNIST, K-MNIST, and NORB tend to cluster rather well (albeit a bit noisily in some spots), yielding distinct major representational groupings with each corresponding (item/object) class (labels were only used to color the t-SNE mapped latent code points in the t-SNE sub-figures).
 For K-MNIST, we see that MPC latent codes form groupings as well but there many more groups/clusters or ``sub-groupings'' than the ten identified Kanji character categories; this behavior makes sense, given that the Kanji characters are more complex and exhibit a higher degree of variety than the handwritten digits in the MNIST database.
+For NORB, we see that clusters representing the five categories emerge though two of these still overlap; this is indicative of the challenge offered by a natural image dataset.